 - In the case where a particular citation would lose its original meaning and essence if paraphrasing is attempted, the Journal requires authors to enclose the citation in quotation marks (“ ”) to indicate that it is a direct quote from the source.
 However, excessive quotation marks are discouraged and should be utilized only when necessary.

-- IJTID adopts a zero-tolerance toward plagiarism.
+- The IJTID has a zero-tolerance policy toward plagiarism.
 Failure to comply with these instructions will result in the outright rejection of manuscripts without peer review, and appropriate action will be taken.

 POLICY ON DUAL SUBMISSION

-- If you are in doubt (particularly in the case of material you have posted on a website), we ask you to proceed with your submission but to include a copy of the relevant previously published work or work under consideration by other journals.
+- Suppose you are in doubt (particularly regarding material posted on a website).
+In that case, we ask you to proceed with your submission and include a copy of the relevant previously published work or work under consideration by other journals.

-- Policy on Near-Duplicate Submissions o Multiple submissions with an excessive amount of overlap in their text or technical content are NOT acceptable.
+- Near-Duplicate Submissions or Multiple Submissions with an excessive overlap in text or technical content are NOT acceptable.
 The Editors reserve the right to immediately reject all submissions they deem to be excessively similar by the same authors.
 Such “shotgun submissions” are unacceptable, unfair to authors who submit single original papers, and place an additional strain on the review process.